Jim Inhofe: Personal life

-On December 19, 1959, Inhofe married Kay Kirkpatrick, with whom he has had four children.
-On November 10, 2013, one of Inhofe's son, Perry Inhofe, died in a plane crash in Owasso, Oklahoma, flying alone for the first time since training in a newly acquired Mitsubishi MU-2.
+On December 19, 1959, Inhofe married Kay Kirkpatrick, with whom he had four children.
+His mother, Blanche M. Inhofe, died in 1975.
+On November 10, 2013, one of Inhofe's sons, Perry Inhofe, died in a plane crash in Owasso, Oklahoma, flying alone for the first time since training in a newly acquired Mitsubishi MU-2.
+Molly Rapert, an academic, is Inhofe's daughter.

-Inhofe has had his pilot's license since he was 28.
-He flies a Van's Aircraft RV-8.
-He has attended the EAA AirVenture Oshkosh for 20 years; in 2021, he said, "I've slept in the same tent for 20 years.
+Inhofe had his pilot's license since he was 28; he flew a Van's Aircraft RV-8.
+He attended the EAA AirVenture Oshkosh for 20 years; in 2021, he said, "I've slept in the same tent for 20 years.
 If you're not sleeping in a tent, it's not like being at Oshkosh."
-He's has had to emergency land his plane multiple times throughout his career.
+Inhofe had to emergency-land his plane multiple times throughout his career.

-Inhofe was the first recipient of the U.S. Air Force Academy's Character and Leadership Award for his character and leadership in public service.
+He was the first recipient of the U.S. Air Force Academy's Character and Leadership Award for his character and leadership in public service.

-Inhofe has symptoms of long COVID, which have severely limited his capacity to do day-to-day activities.
+Towards the end of his life, Inhofe had symptoms of long COVID, which severely limited his capacity to do day-to-day activities.

+Inhofe died from complications of a stroke at a hospital in Tulsa, on July 9, 2024, at the age of 89.